 In our current culture blood has become a significant part of Halloween culture.
 Blood is often a center piece in Halloween movies, costumes and even decorations.
 Window clings with bloody hands and blood drippings have become widely available and popularized.

 Like many Halloween symbols, blood represents life and mortality.
 It’s a reminder that we are human and can experience pain and be killed.
 Showing the loss of blood or blood draining from a body is a direct reference to mortality and the fear of dying.

 Spider symbolism is extensive in folklore and mythology with spiders being seen as weavers of fate and oracles of death.
 This will focus on Halloween spider symbolism because spiders and their webs are consistently found woven throughout this spooky holiday.

 Another reason spiders are seen as creepy, crawly creatures is because of where they like to hang out.
 Spiders can often be found in dark abandoned places like spooky houses, graveyards, creepy caves and dark dungeons.
 This makes it easy to associate spiders with abandoned and spooky places.

 The clown has been around for a long time, but it’s only lately that the dark and scary clown has become popular.
 Historically, in Rome, China, Europe and elsewhere clowns were often the only ones who could make fun of kings and emperors.

 The modern clown has taken a much darker turn, with the scary version of clown make-up becoming more dominant.
 In fact, it’s much easier to think of examples of dark scary carnival clowns than it is to come up with fun loving cute clowns.

 Add to this the real life creepy clown sightings in 2016 and it’s safe to say that the Halloween clown has become a dark symbol of fear for Halloween.
 The clown has always been a symbol of the unknown, but now it represents dread and uncertainty too.

 Corn husk are Halloween symbols that go all the way back to the times of Samhain when agriculture was a big part of the season.
 In modern times, corn husk decorations can stick around all the way through Thanksgiving, like the scarecrow.

-True, but candy corn has still earned some respect.
+True, but candy corn has still earned some respect from Halloween fans.
 It has only been around since the late 1800’s, but candy corn has become a symbol of the changing seasons.
 It’s a symbol of autumn, a reminder of the changing leaf colors and that refreshing, cool crisp air.
 Candy corns also symbolize the impending arrival of Halloween!

 Many of the Halloween symbols listed above are directly connected to ancient Halloween customs.
 Be sure to check out our Halloween traditions page if you are interested in learning more.